antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

   1. JITted code can be very fast if your code conforms to the heuristics applied by the JIT compiler, but unexpectedly slow(-ish) otherwise;

-  2. the speed of a given piece might depend a lot on what happens "very far" from that code, and it becomes much harder to reason "locally" about speed.
+  2. the speed of a given piece of code might depend heavily on what happens elsewhere in the program, making it much harder to reason about performance locally.

-The end result is that modifying a single line of code "here" can have a big impact on code which looks totally unrelated, for multiple reasons.
-This effect becomes bigger as the JIT becomes "smarter".
+The end result is that modifying a single line of code can significantly impact seemingly unrelated code.
+This effect becomes more pronounced as the JIT becomes more sophisticated.

 The CPython JIT is still pretty new and doesn’t give huge speedups yet.
 I expect that as it gets faster, its performance will start looking more and